SURVIVAL DRILLS – BEYOND SPARRING

 Basic symmetrical sparring, with two evenly matched opponents, each using the same evenly matched weapon, is a great way to introduce students to many of the skills they need for combat.
 They can even stay in this symmetrical mode their whole martial arts careers, if the only place they will ever fight in are tournaments.

-Unless you are a law enforcement officer intending to arrest a criminal; on the street your mind should be focused on the words “Avoid” or “Escape” rather than on “Win.”
+Unless you are a law enforcement officer intending to arrest a criminal; on the street your mind should be focused on the words “Avoid” or “Escape” rather than on “Winning" the fight.
 One concept you must understand is that real street attacks are rarely as symmetrical as a regular tournament-focused sparring match.

 Seldom on the street are you attacked by a single opponent who is your equal in size, strength or endurance and armed with exactly the same weapon as you are carrying (if you are carrying any weapon at all).
 Usually street attacks are more asymmetrical.
 The opponent (or opponents) is larger or stronger, has superior numbers or is better armed than the person he is attacking.